RobinBailey84/classnotes/week_11/day_4/algorithms/algorithms.md

 ### Comparison

 So which algorithm's better?
-Well clearly at very low values of `n` it doesn't make that much of a difference.
+Well clearly, at very low values of `n`, it doesn't make that much of a difference.
 However as `n` gets very large, using the characteristics to halve the choice of people each time is very obviously significantly faster.
 You'd be guaranteed to win a game of Guess Who with 80,000 people to choose between in 20 turns.